oneconvergence/dkube-examples-internal/image-denoising/README.md

 3. Serving: The serving stage takes the generated model and serve it with a predict endpoint for inference.

 ### How to run Pipeline
-1. Create project with name Img-DN as explained in Step1 above.
+1. Create Code with name Img-DN as explained in Step1 above.
 2. Create Dataset with name Img-DN as explained in Step2 above.
 3. Create model with name Img-DN as explained in Step3 above.
 4. Download the notebook from https://github.com/oneconvergence/dkube-examples/blob/citiustech/image-denoising/examples/dkube-denoising-pipeline.ipynb and upload this in default DKube IDE under pipelines folder.